Brady, Bucs, end playoffs for Saints, Brees, 30-20

 The Saints led 6-3 when Brees, while trying to flee pressure, underthrew Michael Thomas and was intercepted by Sean Murphy-Bunting, who raced 36 yards along the sideline to the Saints 3.
 Brady hit Evans one play later to put the Buccaneers up 10-6.

-Kamara took a direct snap and gave the ball to receiver Emmanuel Sanders on a reverse Sanders lateraled back to Jameis Winston.
-The reserve QB launched an accurate pass down the middle to Tre'Quan Smith for a 56-yard score.

-Ryan Succop's 37-yard field goal capped an up-tempo Bucs drive powered by Fournette's 40 yards from scrimmage, tying the score at 13 to end the half.

-Brees' 16-yard pass to Smith put the Saints ahead 20-13, and New Orleans appeared primed to build on that lead when Brees completed a third-down pass to Jared Cook across the 50.
-Bucs safety Antoine Winfield Jr. stripped Cook from behind and White snagged the loose ball as it bounced to him, returning it 18 yards to the New Orleans 40.
+Brees' 16-yard pass to Tre-Quan Smith put the Saints ahead 20-13, and New Orleans appeared primed to build on that lead when Brees found Jared Cook across the 50.
+But Bucs safety Antoine Winfield Jr. stripped Cook from behind and White snagged the loose ball, returning it 18 yards to the New Orleans 40.

+"It wasn't nothing Brees did.
+It was everything our defense did," White said.
+"Our mindset the whole week was they won the first two rounds, we had to win round three."

 Five plays later, Brady hit Fournette over the middle for a 6-yard score.

-Succop's 36-yard field goal made it 23-20 before White's interception of a pass intended for Kamara gave the Buccaneers the ball at the New Orleans 20.
+Ryan Succop's 36-yard field goal made it 23-20 before White's interception of a pass intended for Alvin Kamara gave the Buccaneers the ball at the New Orleans 20, setting up Tampa Bay's final TD.

 STATS